 NOTE 2: Modification includes removal and addition of new IE. Ies therefore may not be present in the rewritten message.

-The Ies that the IPX is allowed to modify shall be specified in a list giving an enumeration of JSON paths within the JSON object created by the SEPP.
+The Ies that the RI is allowed to modify shall be specified in a list giving an enumeration of JSON paths within the JSON object created by the SEPP.
 Wildcards may be used to specify paths.

-This policy shall be specific per roaming partner and per IPX provider that is used for the specific roaming partner.
+This policy shall be specific per roaming partner and per RI provider that is used for the specific roaming partner.

 The modification policy shall reside in the SEPP.